Suraj88658917/Dating-App/README.md

-❤ Pegava - Dating & Relationship App
+Amore - Dating & Relationship App

-Welcome to "Pegava", a sleek and modern dating app designed to help people connect and build relationships easily using "React Native" and "Expo".
+Welcome to "Amore", a sleek and modern dating app designed to help people connect and build relationships easily using "React Native" and "Expo".

      🚀 Overview

-Pegava is a cross-platform mobile app that offers an elegant, performant, and feature-rich experience for finding connections.
+Amore is a cross-platform mobile app that offers an elegant, performant, and feature-rich experience for finding connections.
 Built with cutting-edge libraries and technologies, it ensures smooth animations, robust state management, and a seamless user experience.